ashifolfi/Godot-RmlUi/README.md

 ### Prerequisites
 - CMake 3.25+
 - Godot 4.2+
+- Git
-- git
+- Ninja

 ### Windows

 #### Visual Studio / CLion
-- Clone the project
+- Clone the project via Git (or in your IDE)
 - Open the directory as a CMake project
 - Build `gdrml.dll`